WasmEdge/WasmEdge/README.md

 The WasmEdge addon could interact with the wasm files generated by the [ssvmup](https://www.secondstate.io/articles/ssvmup/) compiler tool.

-## WasmEdge-TensorFlow
+## SSVM-TensorFlow

-[WasmEdge-TensorFlow](https://github.com/second-state/wasmedge-tensorflow) provides support for accessing with [TensorFlow C library](https://www.tensorflow.org/install/lang_c).
+[SSVM-TensorFlow](https://github.com/second-state/ssvm-tensorflow) provides support for accessing with [TensorFlow C library](https://www.tensorflow.org/install/lang_c).

-This project provides a tool that can execute `WASM` with TensorFlow extension compiled from [Rust wasmedge_tensorflow_interface](https://crates.io/crates/wasmedge_tensorflow_interface).
+This project provides a tool that can execute `WASM` with TensorFlow extension compiled from [Rust ssvm_tensorflow_interface](https://crates.io/crates/ssvm_tensorflow_interface).

 ## DevChain

 [The Second State DevChain](https://github.com/second-state/devchain) features a powerful and easy-to-use virtual machine that can quickly get you started with the smart contract and DApp development.

-WasmEdge-evmc is integrated into our DevChain.
+SSVM-evmc is integrated into our DevChain.
 [Click here to learn how to run an ewasm smart contract on a real blockchain.](https://docs.secondstate.io/devchain/getting-started/run-an-ewasm-smart-contract?utm_source=github&utm_medium=documents&utm_campaign=Github-ssvm-readme)

 ## Customized Host Functions